 How much does therapy cost and does payment work?

-Please check the rates menu for pricing details.
-Payments are required at the time of service in the form of cash, cheque or credit card.
-In the case of online counselling sessions, payments are required at the start of each session in the form of e-transfer or credit.
+Prices range from 130.00$-200.00$ (+HST) for individual, family and extended sessions.
+Payments are required at the start of each session, in the form of e-transfer or credit.
 Receipts are available for tax purposes.
-Sliding scale is available with limited spots, please contact me to see if you qualify.
+A sliding scale is provided with limited availability.
+Please contact me to see if you qualify.

 Will this be covered by OHIP or insurance?